joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 an exception which changes a working day into a non-working day to an exception which just changes the number of working hours in the day.
-This same approach can be used to change a date which falls on a day that's typically non-working (for example a Sunday) into a working day, just be adding an exception with some working hours.
+This same approach can be used to change a date which falls on a day that's typically non-working (for example a Sunday) into a working day, just by adding an exception with some working hours.

 TODO: adding working time exceptions